aren-01/structure-dataproject/README.md

 <img src="images/media/image5.png" />

 ## Security Improvements
 - Instead of connecting API Gateway directly with Lambda, SQS processes the requrests and sends them to the Lambda Function.
+[Structured Data Function](https://github.com/aren-01/structure-dataproject/blob/main/lambda-function/structured_dataproject.py#L162)

 - Lambda function limits the user prompt to a maximum of 500 words and 8000 characters.